 - Technology support in software and hardware implementation, and computer skill development

 - Research into such areas as the impact of governmental policy, grant preparation and social issues context

-BSLC students can also participate in specialized programs to provide free tax assistance to low-income residents.
+BSLCE students can also participate in specialized programs to provide free tax assistance to low-income residents.
 These programs include the Voluntary Income Tax Assistance program (VITA), and the Bentley Low-Income Tax Clinic (BLITC), that provides assistance to individuals involved in tax controversies with the IRS.
 Learn more.

-Benefits of Service-Learning for the Student
+Benefits of Service-Learning for Students

 Participating in service-learning programs results in tangible skill building in real-world situations; students can:

 Learn more about the programs available to BSLCE students!